-Data governance describes: the source of authority for making decisions about data; the roles/structures authorised to make decisions; and the basis upon which those decisions are made.
+Data governance describes the source of authority for making decisions about data, the roles authorised to make decisions, and the basis on which those decisions are made.

 4 The Framework

 The Framework was first developed in 2014 and has been updated periodically since.